Fourth Year Clerkship

 Students are supervised by attending physicians and senior emergency medicine residents.
 They see patients independently (unless the patient is critically ill), and are primarily responsible for their patients while in the ED.
 Students are expected to see between one and three patients at a time, depending on their own level of comfort, the relative complexity of their patients’ problems, and the tempo of the Emergency Department.
 Students are encouraged to do all necessary procedures on their patients.

 Students work approximately 14 eight-hour shifts per month in the Emergency Department.
-In addition, there is one required “procedure shift” during which students can refine their procedural skills under the supervision of a PGY2 resident.
+This includes approximately 3 “procedure shifts” during which students refine their procedure and resuscitation skills under the supervision of a PGY2 resident.

 Boston EMS Ride-Along

-One eight-hour ride-along shift with Boston EMS is required.
+One eight-hour ride-along shift with Boston EMS is optional.
 Comfortable, but neat attire is required (no ties, but no jeans or sneakers).

-Residency conference lectures are scheduled every Wednesday from 7:30-12:30 pm.
+Department Conference is scheduled every Wednesday from 7:30-12:30 pm.
 Breakfast and lunch are provided.
 Please wear scrubs or professional attire when attending conference.
+In addition to Department Conference, there are weekly lectures and one simulation session geared to students.